subygan/subygan.github.io/blog/content/tech/journal/terminal.md

+---
+emoji: 🐢
+title: Terminal
+description: I built a terminal editor and had to dig deep into understanding the terminal better
+date: 2024-08-08
+layout: base
+---

 __Raw mode__ in a terminal is receiving the raw bytes from the `STDIN` file. terminal usually gets opened in __canonical mode__ which means input is fed to the program one line at a time, instead of character by character.
 This can be done by unsetting the `ICANON` flag.
 There are a lot of these _bitflags_